t-arf/ML-Nanodegree/Optimizing-an-ML-Pipeline-in-Azure/README.md

 Automated machine learning allows us to build ML models with high scale, efficiency, and productivity all while sustaining model quality.
+The data is first uploaded as a tabular dataset so it can be used by automl compute.

+In AutoML config, we set the  experiment timeout in minutes to be 30, iterations to be 100, maximum concurrent iterations to 8 and number of cross-validations to be 5.
+Task is classification and primary metric is accuracy.
+Since 5 folds cross validations are being performed, so for each training we use 4/5 th of data and 1/5 th of data is used in each validation with a different holdout fold each time.

-It tries about 83 different models and comes up with top 2 contenders:
+AutoML tries different models leke MaxAbsScaler LightGBM, MinMaxScaler RandomForest, StandardScalerWrapper ExtremeRandomTrees etc for 83 iterations and comes up with top 2 contenders:
-1. Voting Ensemble with 91.736% accuracy
+1. Voting Ensemble with 91.736% accuracy (this will be chosen)
 2. Stack Ensemble with 91.697% accuracy

 ## Pipeline comparison